MaynardMiner/SWARM/README.md

         through HiveOS and your flight sheet.

 **Simple Install Instructions (HIVEOS):**

+NOTE: HiveOS currently uses Cuda 9.2 as default.
+It is highly suggested to use Cuda 10 drivers, along with ``-Cuda 10`` argument added to SWARM, this will unlock all miners!

 SWARM is simple to install in linux environment, IF a user is familiar with linux operating systems.
 There are plenty of users to help/support you, if you should decide to learn how to operate/use SWARM.
 However, it does take the commitment of learning how to use/manage linux.